tidwall/fast-spatial-joins/README.md

 Most of the time is taken up reading the violations CSV file.

-The `Joining neighborhoods and violations` operation is where the point-in-polygon and spatial join operation happens.
+The `Joining neighborhoods and violations` operation is where the point-in-polygon and spatial joins happen.

 ## Downloading the data

-All data is download to the `data` directory.
+All data is downloaded to the `data` directory.
 The `ogr2ogr` command is provided by [GDAL](https://gdal.org).

 ```sh